Alternative cancer treatments: 11 options to consider

 Many people with cancer are interested in trying anything that may help them, including complementary and alternative cancer treatments.
-If cancer makes you feel as if you have little control over your health, alternative cancer treatments may offer some feeling of control.
 But many alternative cancer treatments are unproved and some may even be dangerous.

-To help you sort out the good from the bad, here are 10 alternative cancer treatments that are generally safe.
-Plus, there is growing evidence that these 10 alternative cancer treatments may provide some benefit.
+To help you sort out the good from the bad, here are 11 alternative cancer treatments that are generally safe.
+Plus, there is growing evidence that these treatments may provide some benefit.

 How can alternative medicine help people with cancer?

-Alternative cancer treatments may not play a direct role in curing your cancer, but they may help you cope with signs and symptoms caused by cancer and cancer treatments.
-Common signs and symptoms such as anxiety, fatigue, nausea and vomiting, pain, difficulty sleeping, and stress may be lessened by alternative treatments.
+Alternative cancer treatments may not play a direct role in curing your cancer, but they may help you cope with signs and symptoms caused by cancer and cancer treatments, such as anxiety, fatigue, nausea and vomiting, pain, difficulty sleeping, and stress.

 |If you're experiencing:||Then consider trying:|